 Geometry is an intensive course that covers all topics taught in a full year of Geometry at Loomis Chaffee (LC).
 The course prepares students for the LC end-of-year departmental exam.
 Pending satisfactory performance on the exam, students can earn academic credit (and meet this diploma requirement) thereby accelerating to the next course in their progression in the fall.
 This course maintains an accelerated pace in order to cover a full academic year course load in five weeks.
 Therefore, the course is designed for students who have a pattern of high achievement in mathematics, and who are recommended for advancement by the math department at their school.
 Students will immerse themselves in Geometry for three periods per day for the five-week term.

-Geometry students are privy to all extracurricular programming in our Enrichment Program and may also opt, at an additional cost, to take our SAT or SSAT Prep course.
-Students returning to the LCSP can participate in our Common Good Leadership Program.
+Geometry students are privy to all extracurricular programming in our Enrichment Program and may also opt, at an additional cost, to take:

 Math Academy students can enjoy all aspects of Summer Program life when classes end.

-Calculus A and Calculus C are three-week courses.
+Calculus A is a three-week course.
 Day students generally go home after Period 3.
 Extended day and boarding students are free during Period 4 and are usually found playing ping pong in the Scanlan Center or frisbee in the quad, after which they attend recreational athletics at 4pm and dinner at 5:30pm.

 Geometry is a five-week course, which allows for even more options each day.
 During Period 4, students are either free or they can elect to take our SAT or SSAT Prep course at an additional cost.
 Students returning to the LCSP can participate in our Common Good Leadership Program.
 Day students would then depart at 4 p.m. while Extended day and boarding students participate in recreational athletics, dinner, and evening activities.

-Period 1 — Math Academy (Geometry, Calculus A, or Calculus C)
+Period 1 — Math Academy (Geometry, Calculus A)

 Period 2 — Math Academy